freia-lab/e3-gersemi/plc/README.txt

 		from the source files *_V10.
 GERSEMI_PLC_20221_04_06 - KG, Finished support for setting PID parameters from Epics.
 		NOTE: FIC590-FIG593 are not set in F117 (Epics_commands).
 They are free to use.
+GERSEMI_PLC_20221_04_21 - KG, Fixed bug in SQ9 - it was not possible to stop the sequence in step 44.